korzyk123/discord-bot-template/README.md

 }
 ```

-Slash command with one required argument
+A command with one required argument
 ```go
 {
     Command: &discordgo.ApplicationCommand{